MicroLua/MicroLua/docs/mlua.md

   operator, this function always calls the `__eq` metamethod of either argument if it exists, even if the arguments have different types.

+- `alloc_stats(reset = false) -> (count, size, used, peak)`\
+  Return statistics about Lua memory allocations. `count` is the number of memory allocations performed. `size` is the total amount of memory allocated.
+  `used` is the amount of memory currently allocated. `peak` is the maximum amount of memory allocated since the last time it was reset.
+When `reset` is `true`, `peak` is reset after returning its current value.
+Allocation statistics must be enabled by setting the `MLUA_ALLOC_STATS` compile definition to `1`.
+When disabled, all return values are `nil`.

 ## `mlua.bits`

 **Module:** [`mlua.bits`](../lib/common/mlua.bits.c),